-BC Hydro has implemented an automated alert system to notify contractors when real-time air quality is approaching provincial ambient air quality limits at any of our stations, so that they can review their worksite and take immediate action.
+We've implemented an automated alert system to notify contractors when real-time air quality is approaching provincial ambient air quality limits at any of our stations, so that they can review their worksite and take immediate action.

 Construction of a project like Site C can be noisy, with heavy equipment, truck and rail traffic, and power generators.
 We require Site C contractors to mitigate the noise from their activities, through measures such as: